johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-03-03-npmx-with-a-little-help-from-my-friends/index.md

 Little pun there 😅.
 Given Daniel is the lead maintainer of Nuxt, it entirely made sense he would use that for the npm rewrite.

-I was interested, but I wasn't sure whether I'd make any contributions myself.
-Given my web background is mostly React.
+I was interested, but I wasn't sure whether I'd make any contributions myself; given my web background is mostly React.
 Also, life was and is quite full in other ways.

 But before I knew what had happened, there was already this [npmx.dev](https://npmx.dev) website in existence.
 It was new, shiny and impressive.
 Many people were [actively contributing to the codebase day by day](https://github.com/npmx-dev/npmx.dev/graphs/contributors):